paulrobertlloyd/paulrobertlloyd-v3/src/_posts/entries/2016-10-05-kunstmuseum_basel.markdown

 {% picture /2016/10/kunstmuseum_kirchner.jpg alt="" %}
 {% endfigure %}

 New to me however was the work of **[Ernst Ludwig Kirchner][12]**, whose blocky and colourful expressionist style was used to describe the appearance of a snow covered Davos.
-This was one of his many paintings of this Swiss municipality, it being the place that [rekindled his love of art][12] having suffered a much darker existence in his native Berlin.
+This was one of his many paintings of the Swiss municipality, this being the place that [rekindled his love of art][12], having suffered a much darker existence in his native Berlin.

 {% figure caption:"Ferdinand Hodler, <cite>The Dents Blanches In Champéry At The Morning Sun</cite>, 1916" class:"u-bleed" %}
 {% picture showcase /2016/10/kunstmuseum_hodler.jpg alt="" %}